hummingbot/hummingbot-site/docs/bounties/index.md

 * **Discord Leaderboard**: Leaderboard of users who earn HBOT for supporting the Discord community.
 See [Improvements to the Discord Support Program](/blog/improvements-to-the-discord-support-program) for more information.
 * **Connector Pots**: Lists available HBOT allocations for each CEX, DEX and Chain connector, determined by voting in [Polls](../governance/polls.md).
 * **Bounty Tracker**: Lists the status of in-progress and completed bounties

-## Bounties Process

-Hummingbot Foundation oversees the entire Bounties process, from working with sponsors to scope the bounty, finding and assigning the bounty to a qualified developer, performing engineering/QA review, and paying the developer.
-Since Bounties sprung out of an internal program that has rewarded 100+ unique contributors, the Foundation itself will continue to be an active sponsor of bounties.

-See [Lifecycle of a Bounty](./lifecycle.md) for more information.